 Because we Americans have been brainwashed to value "squeaky-clean skin," we often opt for soapy, foaming cleansers, products a French girl would never buy.
 "Stripping the skin by using a harsh soap-based cleanser may make your skin feel cleaner initially, but ultimately it leads to dryness, an imbalanced pH, and removes some of the healthy bacteria you need to keep your skin healthy," she says.

 Micellar waters and gentle cleansers formulated with natural, hydrating ingredients are the way to go.
-The Talika pick above is loaded with brown algae, cotton, shea, and avocado oils to leave your skin feeling moisturized, never tight.
+The Talika pick above will leave your skin feeling moisturized, never tight.

 "No layering," Strobel advises.
 "Less is more.
 While we Americans love our multistep acne systems, cleansing routines, and masks, the French prefer the opposite.
 The less you overwhelm your skin, the better it will be."

-So why do one step in three when you can do three steps in one, like with Vichy 3-in-1 Micellar water?
+So why do one step in three when you can do three steps in one, like with Vichy One Step Micellar Water?
 "It removes makeup and dirt like a charm, is non-irritating, and restores your skin's pH," Berthelot says.

 "I'll be the first to admit that makeup wipes make your nighttime beauty routine a breeze," says Gilbert.
 But the preservatives in many makeup wipes can be "irritating or too industrial strength to keep on your skin overnight."
-If you're addicted to your makeup wipes, at least make sure to wash off the residue afterward with a super gentle cleanser, like Cetaphil Daily Facial Cleanser ($7).
+If you're addicted to your makeup wipes, at least make sure to wash off the residue afterward with a super gentle cleanser, like Cetaphil.

 But French dermatologists insist on applying sunscreen in the summer.
 "French formulas almost always have antioxidants, vitamins, or plant extracts," Strobel says.
 Try La Roche-Posay's tried-and-true SPF 50.